metwork-framework/mfdata/layer_custom.md

 #!/usr/bin/env python3

-print("this code will be always executed in python3 environnement") print("(thanks to the above python3 shebang)")
+print("this code will be always executed in python3 environment") print("(thanks to the above python3 shebang)")
 ```